Football Official

 Why wasn't the first touchdown by packers in today's playoff game reviewed?
 It looked like his knee went down but it wasn't reviewed.

-Asked by AM about 8 years ago
+Asked by AM almost 9 years ago

 I didn't see it but in all likelihood it was since all scoring plays are automatically reviewed.
 It may not have been announced - usually aren't if there's no issue.